 - If eating street food, use your discretion.
 I recommend only eating street food that is being cooked right at the time of ordering and not any food that has already been pre-cooked (unless it is with ingredients that don’t go bad such as the fried banana fritters that are so yumm!).

-BEST FAMILY HOTEL IN BANGKOK:
+BUDGET-FRIENDLY FAMILY HOTEL IN BANGKOK:

 JASMINE GRAND RESIDENCE